Kitchen Counter Chronicles

 What is a seed bomb?

 Enter...the creation of seed bombs.
 A seed bomb, or seed ball, is a ball of seeds mixed with something compostable that can be shaped into a ball.
-In our case, we chose to use paper but seed bombs can also be made with clay and soil.
+In our case, we chose to use paper, but seed bombs can also be made with clay and soil.
 The seeds are encased in compostable paper or clay and can be thrown into the soil.
 As the rain falls, the paper composts away, and the seeds germinate and grow wherever the bomb is thrown.

 Seed bombs are a popular part of guerrilla gardening - gardening in public spaces where gardens don't already exist.
-Whether you use the bombs in your garden, in a public space, or a schoolyard making a seed bomb is a simple way to spread flowers and help bees and pollinators thrive.
+Whether you use the bombs in your garden, in a public space, or on a schoolyard, making a seed bomb is a simple way to spread flowers and help bees and pollinators thrive.

 What a perfect Earth Day activity!